AsjadOooO/Zero-attacker/README.md

 ### Zero Attacker

+launching new version beta testing is here add me on discord .asjad asap
 - 2.0 VERSION IS HERE

 - Zero Attacker is bunch of tools which we made for people.These all tools are for purpose of ethical hacking and discord tools.